keywordsalad/thisfieldwas.green/site/_posts/2021-12-05-redoing-my-website.md

 Naturally the primary value proposition of `hakyll` for me is the opportunity to use Haskell for a project that isn't entirely trivial.
 An _enjoyable_ and _good_ yak shave, if you will!

-### Shaving a yak for `hakyll`
+### How to shave a yak for `hakyll`

-If I want a sweater that's made using a nice wool, specific stitch, and particular fit, then I'm probably going to knit the sweater myself.
+If I want a sweater that's made using a nice wool, specific stitch, and tailored to a particular fit and style, then I'm probably going to knit the sweater myself.
 The sweater may require that I learn about or perform any number of new things.
-Like how to shave a yak for wool so that I can spin the nice yarn I need to knit the sweater how I would like.
-I like to call this manual resolution of recursive dependencies a _yak shave_.
+Like how to shave a yak for wool so that I can spin the nice wool for the yarn that I will need to knit the sweater how I would like.
+I like to call this manual resolution of recursive dependencies a _yak shave_ when they require me to create primitive components myself.

 Obviously I could purchase wool yarn.
-But what if I _want_ to be shaving a yak?
+Perhaps instead, in addition to knitting a sweater I hope to learn how to shave a yak in the process.
+I believe the experinece would be valuable, and I would have a sweater made to my own specifications by my own hands.

 I would like to call attention to a related and well-known cognitive bias known as the [IKEA Effect](https://en.wikipedia.org/wiki/IKEA_effect).
-Per its name, this bias manifests in consumers of flat pack furniture: when an item of furniture has been _successfully_ assembled, a consumer will value it artificially higher than a piece of furniture of similar quality that could have been purchased already assembled.
+Per its name, this bias manifests in consumers of flat pack furniture: consumers will place an artificially higher value on furniture requiring manual assembly than on furniture of similar materials and build quality that is already assembled.
+Consumers thus will not only spend more money on flat pack furniture, they will also feel personally accomplished when they have _successfully_ assembled it.

-A _good_ yak shave is related to the IKEA Effect in that the work required to create the outputs is itself an output: learning being the largest work item.
-I have shaved many yaks, as, unlike assembling IKEA furniture, I enjoy shaving yaks.
-I cherish my yaks, especially the hairier ones, and I pain to part with them.
+Key requirements for a _good yak shave_ are _learning_ and _value not realized elsewhere_.
+Inflated value therefore may be objective in the case of a _yak shave_, in contrast with the IKEA Effect.
+I personally have shaved many yaks, as unlike assembling IKEA furniture, I enjoy shaving yaks.
+I especially cherish my hairier yaks and hold on to them as tokens of accomplishment.

-While my use of _yak shave_ above may imply that I greatly enjoy over-engineering solutions, this is not the case.
-There is another side to the yak shave, and that is a manual resolution of recursive dependencies when there really should just be a single dependency.
-Thus I apply the phrase _this is turning into a yak shave_ when I have found myself shaving a yak when I would have much rather bought a sweater.
-This phrase gets some use around the office particularly, and as yaks are reputed to be high maintenance beasts, sweaters are promptly substituted as I find them.
+My use of _yak shave_ above may imply that I delight in over-building solutions, but I assure that this is not the case.
+There also exists the inverse of the _good yak shave_, and for that I employ the phrase _this is turning into a yak shave_ when I have found myself shaving a yak when what I really wanted was to buy a sweater.
+This phrase gets some use with tech that should "just work", like _desktop Linux&trade;_, and I get particularly good mileage out of it at the office.
+Naturally, as yaks are big hairy beasts predisposed to high maintenance, sweaters are promptly substituted as I find them.

-As a rule: _Never shave a yak when the sweater is flatly the better, available option._ The same could be said of yaks as I could have reworked my website in something like [COBOL ON COGS](http://www.coboloncogs.org/INDEX.HTM).
+As a rule: _I never shave a yak when the sweater is flatly the better, available option_.
+The same could be said of yaks themselves as I could be reworking my website with something like [COBOL ON COGS](http://www.coboloncogs.org/INDEX.HTM) rather than `hakyll`.
+What looks like a good _yak shave_ also risks simply becoming an endless shave with each stroke of the buzzers revealing yet another yak buried beneath the wool.
+There's no shame in going back for a sweater instead, though.
+Yaks are big, hairy beasts after all.

-A good yak shave gives me something abstract and something concrete.
+A _good yak shave_ gives me something abstract and something concrete.
 I love to learn a new skill or technology and have a usable artifact to show for it, especially when the ongoing shave to maintain it isn't too much overhead.
-I hope with `hakyll` that Haskell will force me to learn some new programming tricks and techniques.
-I also don't know what to expect in terms of modern frontend tech.
-I don't know how much yak I will need to shave for my website, but not knowing is half the fun!
+I hope with `hakyll` that using Haskell will force me to learn some new programming techniques and tricks, and that I will relearn how to work with the simpler side of modern frontend web development.
+I don't know yet how much yak this will require me to shave, but not knowing is half the fun!

 ## How `hakyll` accomplishes what I need